EHB-TI/web-app-digital-dream-team/README.md

 * DDos - Cloudflare
 * Man In The Middle - Https
 * Cross Site Scripting - CSRF
+> ##### The frontend offers forms handling user input, providing the functionalities of entering user details as well as entering details of a plate to be shared.
+Malicious users could try to exploit the forms for XXS vulnerabilities.
+By using the the sring interpolation feature of the Angular framework, we manage to secure the frontend of the kind of attacks.

 * SQL Injection - Spring Data
 * Identity Spoofing - Login Token/Login Throttling
 * Botting - Captcha/Email Verification

+* Additional best security practices used
+> ##### Avoided the use of innerHTML

+> Never concatenated user input as a string and send it as such to any template

+> Avoid non-Angular template engines on server side

 # Deployment
 *minimally, this section contains a public URL of the app.
 A description of how your software is deployed is a bonus.
 Do you do this manually, or did you manage to automate?
 Have you taken into account the security of your deployment process?*